ChainAgnostic/CAIPs/CAIPs/caip-171.md

 ### Definition

-Whenever a CAIP uses a name `SessionIdentifier` and has this CAIP in the `required` front-matter property, it SHALL be interpreted as reference to this specification.
+Whenever a CAIP uses the name `SessionIdentifier` and has this CAIP in the `required` front-matter property, it SHALL be interpreted as reference to this specification.

-> Notice that there are no code constraints on the token value except
+> Notice that there are no code constraints on the token value.
+This is by
-> that it be expressed as a string with few reserve characters, under 256
-> characters in length.
-This is by design and the value is
+> design and the value is implementation-dependent.
-> implementation-dependent.

 ```typescript
 type SessionIdentifier = string;